 STAAR is a hands-on, practical conference, with training on live dogs in small interactive groups.
 This allows learning to take place at a deeper and more practical level.
-The next STAAR will be held 24-28 April 2019, at Wyndham Hamilton Park Hotel, in New Jersey.
+The next STAAR will be held September 27-30, 2023, in Parsippany, New Jersey, US.

 VEPRA is a European conference presenting talks by a great variety of top international speakers.

 Don’t forget that your professional association or registration body can be a great resource; keep in touch with them for information on short courses or conferences in your area.